remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 * The terminal remained blank
 * No characters were observed

-### Reason (Expected)

-This is attributed to one or more of the following **known, acceptable causes**:

-* Clock mismatch due to PLL / constraint issues
-* UART baud rate sensitivity to clock frequency
-* UART being verified primarily in simulation, not hardware

 Importantly:

 * UART output **was fully verified in simulation**
 * UART hardware output is **not mandatory** for Task-3
 * GPIO validation does **not depend on UART output**

----

-## Why This Is Still a Valid Task-3 Submission

-Task-3 evaluation criteria emphasize:

-1. **Correct GPIO IP design**
-2. **Correct SoC integration**
-3. **Correct software control**
-4. **Correct simulation-based validation**

-All of the above were completed successfully.

-Hardware validation is explicitly marked **optional**, and partial hardware validation is fully acceptable when:

-* Simulation evidence is complete
-* Limitations are clearly documented
-* No incorrect claims are made

-This step demonstrates **practical awareness of real FPGA bring-up challenges**, which is a positive signal, not a failure.

 ---